 The Android OS is based on Linux, one of the most secure operating systems in the world.
 In Linux, the admin is a root user.
 This user has the permission to modify all files and features of the OS.
-He can change the source code of critical applications and many other important files provided if the user has a strong knowledge of shell programming, Unix and C. When you install Linux; the installer will automatically create the root user.
+He can change the source code of critical applications and many other important files provided the user has a strong knowledge of shell programming, Unix, and C. When you install Linux; the installer will automatically create the root user.

 As Android is based on this operating system, it has a root user too.
 But the phone owners don’t have access to it.

 Rooting your Android phone will unlock some cool new features.
 You will be able to overclock CPU, GPU, create a full Android backup, flash IMG files, etc. There are some useful apps on the play store that requires root access.
 If you want to flash a Custom ROM like CyanogenMod, AOKP, AOSP, then you must root your handset.

 Today, we’re sharing a simple tutorial to root any Android phone on one or two clicks.
 The tutorial requires you to install and download the free Kingo Root software for Windows.
 You’ll also need a USB cable.